juandefelix/anonimous_blog/Readme.md

 ### Anonimous blog

 To run the application, type in the console:
 1. `bundle`
 2. `rake db:create`
-2. `rake db:migrate`
+3. `rake db:migrate`
-2. `shotgun`
+4. `shotgun`
+5. In you browser windown type `127.0.0.1:9393`

 Contact information juandefelix@yahoo.es